lukaszgajewski/pytradeshifts/intmodel/README.md

 Considering the amount of data they are ```.gitingored```.

-Running preprocessing will produce them (warning: takes several hours and a lot of RAM).
+Running preprocessing will produce them (warning: takes several hours [2-3] and a lot of RAM).

-Generating domesctic supply is pretty quick (seconds).
+Other steps are pretty quick (seconds).

+2.5hrs for scenarios, this is FAO food items times number of months times number of countries of operations.
+Some of it is vectorised but not all so it takes a while.
+It ends up being around 20 thousand files that we then also have to combine.

 # TODO
 - write code for generating domestic supply in a scenario (basic functionality is there, only handling file names is left to do)